sidneibasei/syncounter/README.md

 A command line interface is sufficient.

+# Development notes

 ## Technologies

 ### Spring boot

-I've chosen spring boot for the convenience to run a command line software using spring technologies.
+I've chosen spring boot for the convenience to run Spring as a command line software.

-We used the dependency injection and the ThreadPoolTaskExecutor, which is the Executor's spring implementation.
+I used the dependency injection and the ThreadPoolTaskExecutor (as async executor), which is the Executor's spring implementation.
 This thread pool enables the system to add more simultaneous workers (CounterWorkerNode) to access the resource, increasing the queue management performance.

 ### Java NIO

-Java NIO is used for reduce the number of active threads running on the server side.
+Java NIO is used to reduce the number of active threads running on the server side.
 This technology allows a set of active channels sharing the same thread lane.
 It allows the server to accept more simultaneous clients connected.

 ### Testing with Mockito
 Mockito offers a set of facilities to Mock classes that make the test process easier.
 For instance, we are using the @Mock and @InjectMocks while testing Spring Beans, without running a spring context.

 ## Design details